JackAubrey/functional-programming/README_07_Streams_and_ParallelStreams.md

 **ALSO!
 WE PAY ATTENTION TO UNDESIRED SIDE EFFECT.**
 Take a look to the example "FP14_BEWARE_TO_PARALLEL" and "FP14PerformanceParallelization" into "courses.in28min.funcprogramming" package.
+Also!
+Take a look to the example "StreamParallelOperationPerfTest" into "basics_strong.funcprogramming.section10" package